timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 Those are a real game changer for fries.

 Make sure that the fries are evenly spaced and don't overlap too much.
-Then you just pop them in the oven at 180C for 50 minutes and turn them around half way through.
+Then you just pop them in the oven at 200°C for 50 minutes and turn them around half way through.

+If you want them extra good, you cook the fries for 10 minutes before rinsing them and placing them on the tray.

+#### Buckwheat tortillas

 ![Buckwheat mixture](/assets/img/blog/diet-review/sunday-buckwheat-blended.jpg){:class="blog-post-img-small"}

 Now this recipe blew my mind, when I first found out about it and I ate buckwheat tortillas every day for several weeks :)
 Here is [the first recipe](https://www.youtube.com/watch?v=wuUX_lX-hm4) I followed.
-You don't even need a high powered blender.
-A stick blender will do the job.
+You don't even need a high powered blender, as a stick blender will do the job just fine.
 And they are so incredibly versatile.
 You can prepare them with varying thickness to achieve, crepes, wraps or pancakes.
 You can add all kinds of spices and then have them with peanut butter and banana, chocolate cream, blueberries, maple syrup or, like I today, as savory wraps.

-I added rosemary and garlic.
+For a more savory dish, like today, I add rosemary and garlic.

 Make sure that you rinse the buckwheat properly before you mix it with fresh water and blend it.
-You can start with less water and then add it until you get the desired consistency.
+You can start with less water and then add more until you get the desired consistency for your paste.
 For 204g of buckwheat my entire mixture today turned out to be 625g.

+Then just follow the instructions in the video I linked.
+You almost impossible to fuck these up if your pan has some non-sick properties.

 ![Buckwheat pan](/assets/img/blog/diet-review/sunday-buckwheat-in-pan.jpg){:class="blog-post-img-small"}